jconnelly/Blockchain/README.md

     * The label should be: Add Detailed Call
     * A button should be directly under the label
     * The button should have a label of: Add

+* Show existing phone numbers that have been entered into the system.
+    * A new page should open up and contain a number of elements on the page
+    * At the top of the page will be a title bar, identical to the title bar on the main page
+    * A label should be present and centered under the title bar: Detailed Robocall Information
+    * There should be a label on the left portion of the page: Caller ID Number
+    * There should be a text field to the right of the label creaed above.
+    * There should be a label on the left portion of the page, under the previous label:  Time of call
+    * There should be a text field to the right of the previous label, ensure that the time is 12Hour clock with AM/PM
+    * There should be a label on the left portion of teh page, under the precious label:  Home or Cellphone
+    * There should be a drop down field to the right of the previous label.
+    * The values in the drop down field should be: Home, Cellphone, Office
+    * There should be a button centered on the page with a label of: Add
+    * Clicking on the "Add" button will make the application go back to the main page and create a new row of information in the "Current Roboball Records" main frame

+* Show existing phone numbers that have been entered into the system.
+    * The main page of the application should show a listing of one to many new records in the "Current Robocall Records" frame

+* Show existing phone numbers by the amount of times(count) they have been entered into the system.

+* Show whether that phone number has been reported and sent to the FTC.
+    * The main page, Current Robocall Records frame, should contain a checkbox, showing whether or not the caller ID number has been reported to the FTC or not.

+* Generate a form to send to the FTC directly that contains additional information necessary on the form, ie: Phone number, time of call, type of phone recieved on, and location (city/zipcode).

 #### Tasks